lua-batteries/lua-batteries/README.md

 ## Building (LuaJIT 2.0.5)

 Follow same steps as above but first apply some patches and run `meson setup` command with `-Dluajit=true` flag.
 You can use same prefix used for lua installation.
-Use `--wipe` flag if you have already built with lua.
+Use `meson configure` command if you have already built without luajit meson option.

 ```bash
 cd subprojects/luajit/LuaJIT